Sumboard

 February 23, 2026

-From 10-minute integrations to new revenue streams—real results from product teams who made the switch.
+From 10-minute integrations to new revenue streams, real results from product teams who made the switch.

 We've been talking to more product teams lately who've made the jump to embedded analytics.
-The pattern we're noticing isn't just about adding dashboards to their products—it's about the domino effect of benefits that follow once analytics become a natural part of their user experience.
+The pattern we're noticing isn't just about adding dashboards to their products.
+It's about the domino effect of benefits that follow once analytics become a natural part of their user experience.

 One of our customers, Cashpad, integrated embedded analytics into their restaurant management platform in 10 minutes.
 Not 10 weeks.
 Minutes.
 Their restaurant managers now make daily operational decisions based on real-time data instead of waiting for slow PDF exports.
 That's the kind of benefit that compounds.